phuocpro1969/Web_search_with_tf_idf_project/README.md

 ## - Wait and it open in browser
 ## - If not run, you write in url browser:
 - localhost:8090
-## - enter
+## - Enter

 # Input first to add file data it accept tail file ".txt"
 ## + You can add multiple files
-## + After that you click button add to add data to database and retrain model You need a lot time to retrain model
+## + After that you click button "ADD" to add data to database and retrain model, you need a lot time to retrain model

-# Input Second to add query. after that click button search to search this query
+# Input Second to add query.
+After that, click button search to search this query

 # Ok you see answers after query in bellow